-As covered in the article What is the Actual Performance of HANA?, there is no evidence that HANA is faster than other competing databases such as Oracle 12c, IBM Blu or MS SQL Server.
+As covered in the article, What is the Actual Performance of HANA? there is no evidence that HANA is faster than other competing databases such as Oracle 12c, IBM Blu, or MS SQL Server.
 And as covered in the article HANA as a Mismatch for S/4HANA and ERP, HANA appears to perform worse than previous versions of these competitors for transactions and processing intensive functions such as running MRP.
-One cannot introduce a database which performs worse than databases (particularly if it offers not other advantages) that preceded them and call those databases “legacy.”
+One cannot introduce a database that performs worse than databases (mainly if it offers not other advantages) that preceded them and call those databases “legacy.”

 It is illogical.